Does the Ontario Boating License Expire?

 You should regularly check Transport Canada's boating safety guidelines for updates to ensure the rules are the same as you remember.
 Also, consider getting additional training and taking refresher courses to help keep your boating skills sharp.

-New Boat Operators: How to Get Your PCOC
+How to Get Your Ontario Boating License

 If you're a new boater looking to get your PCOC and head out on the waterways, you'll want to take a Transport Canada-approved boating safety course, such as the one BOATERexam offers.